The construction and use of dephasing prescriptions for environmental effects in gravitational wave astronomy: Dephasing in circular waveforms

 The interpretation of the Fourier phase shift requires a slightly different treatment when considering a Doppler-shifted source.
 It is well-known that the time-domain strain, $h(t)$, is invariant under the transformation \citep{2018maggiore}:

-This means that a GW signal shifted by a constant Doppler shift $(1+z)$ would be indistinguishable from a non-Doppler-shifted signal with redishifted masses $\mathcal{M}_\mathrm{obs} = (1+z)\mathcal{M}$ and $\mu_\mathrm{obs} = (1+z)\mu$.
+This means that a GW signal shifted by a constant Doppler shift $(1+z)$ would be indistinguishable from a non-Doppler-shifted signal with redshifted masses $\mathcal{M}_\mathrm{obs} = (1+z)\mathcal{M}$ and $\mu_\mathrm{obs} = (1+z)\mu$.
+However, time-dependent Doppler shifts (e.g. due to non-zero accelerations) cannot be modeled as a constant change in the binary parameter, but appear as frequency-dependent phase shifts, as we are about to show in this section.
 In order to get a more intuitive insight about this statement let us look at the Fourier phase of the observed signal of a binary source receding at a constant velocity $v$.
 When the intrinsic GW frequency of the binary is $f$, the observed frequency is Doppler-shifted by

 This part of the signal will also be observed at a different, Doppler-shifted time:

 Then, since for the time-domain phase $\phi_\mathrm{obs}(t_\mathrm{obs}(f_\mathrm{obs})) = \phi(t(f))$, we have

 Let us now relax the condition of constant velocity and investigate the phase shift for small perturbations.
 Then the binary signal with intrinsic frequency $f$ is observed at a time: